education.vic.gov.au

 Schools decide to host the study tour group depending on the type of educational program required, the timing and number of participating overseas students.

-Should the study tour group be accepted by the school, the department will develop a program and quote for costs to be paid by the study tour group, in consultation with the host school.
+Should the study tour group be accepted by the school, the department will develop a quote for costs to be paid by the study tour group, in consultation with the host school.

-The department then works with host schools to coordinate placement of the overseas students and supports the schools to finalise their program for the study tour group.
+The department supports the schools to finalise their program for the study tour group.

-The department will issue an invoice to the study tour operator and receive study tour fees prior to the visit occurring.
-The department then disburses these fees to host schools.
+The department then issues an invoice to the study tour operator and receives study tour fees prior to the visit occurring.
+The department then disburses these fees to host schools after the tour has occurred.

 Other guidance